rosmo/ansible-packer-vagrant-openstack-ec2/README.md

 # ansible-packer-vagrant-openstack

-Ansible scripts to build operating system images using Packer and Vagrant, exporting to an Openstack image.
+Ansible scripts to build operating system images using Packer and Vagrant, exporting to an Openstack image, AMI or OVF image(s).

-*Now this playbook also generates AMI and OVF images.*
+Now also offers the possibility to upload the image directly to Openstack Image service (Glance) and/or automatically instanciate it with a Heat orchestration template.

 ## Required software:

 - Ansible (http://www.ansible.com/home)
-- Packer (https://www.packer.io/), at least version 0.8.6
+- Packer (https://www.packer.io/), at least version 0.8.6 for ssh_pty support
 - Vagrant (https://www.vagrantup.com/)
 - qemu-img (available for OS X in Brew's qemu package)